A vote on an ambassador post marked the 8th tie-breaker for Pence

-- Pence is on track to average 7.9 tie-breaking votes per year -- the most in American history
+Pence is on track to average 7.9 tie-breakers per year, the most in US history

-- John Calhoun holds the top spot with 31 tie-breaking votes during his time as vice president
+John Calhoun holds the top spot, with 31 during his time as vice president

-“The Senate being equally divided, the vice president votes in the affirmative and the motion is agreed to,” Pence said from the presiding officer’s chair on the floor.
+“The Senate being equally divided, the vice president votes in the affirmative and the motion to invoke cloture is agreed to,” Pence said from the presiding officer’s chair on the floor Wednesday afternoon.

-Tuesday's vote marked the fourth time Pence has cast a tie-breaking vote so far.
+Wednesday night’s vote marked the eighth time Pence has cast a tie-breaking vote so far.

-Pence is currently tied for 17th place all-time in total deadlock-resolving votes.
-John Calhoun holds the top spot with 31 tie-breaking votes during his time as vice president, from 1825 to 1832.
+Pence is currently tied for 10th place all-time in deadlock-resolving votes.
+John Calhoun holds the top spot, with 31 tie-breaking votes during his time as vice president, from 1825 to 1832.
 John Adams cast 29 deciding votes as vice president in the late 1700s.